IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/basic-rsi-strategy.md

     passed to [Portfolio.from_signals](/api/portfolio/base/#vectorbtpro.portfolio.base.Portfolio.from_signals)
     (which cleans the signals automatically anyway).

+By raising the upper threshold to 80% and lowering the lower threshold to 20%, the number of trades has decreased to just 2 because it becomes more difficult to cross the thresholds.
-Bingo!
-The 80/20 configuration has done the trick.
-But how do we actually know whether this positive result indicates alpha and not because of a pure luck?
+We can also observe how the total return fell to roughly 7% - not a good sign.
+But how do we actually know whether this negative result indicates that our strategy is trash and not because of a pure luck?
 Testing one parameter combination from a huge space usually means making a wild guess.

 Let's generate multiple parameter combinations for thresholds, simulate them, and concatenate their statistics for further analysis: